WBEW: History

 The station began broadcasting in early 2001, holding the call letters WAJW.
 It was owned by Auricle Communications.
-WAJW aired a Freeform radio format, largely simulcasting WFMU 91.1 in East Orange, New Jersey.
+WAJW aired a freeform radio format, largely simulcasting WFMU 91.1 in East Orange, New Jersey.

 In November 2002, the station was purchased by Chicago Public Media for $550,000 and its call letters were changed to WBEW.
 Chicago Public Media simulcast 91.5 WBEZ on the station from November 2002 until June 2007.

 Vocalo

 The station split from its simulcast with WBEZ in June 2007 and was branded "Vocalo".
 Initially, Vocalo hosts played content that listeners had uploaded to the Vocalo.org website.
 It was launched with the desire to reach a more racially diverse and younger audience than NPR.

 By August 2010, Vocalo had begun to base their playlist on hip-hop, dance, and R&B, and in 2014 adopted the slogan "Chicago's Urban Alternative".
 In January 2016, the Corporation for Public Broadcasting (CPB) gave Chicago Public Radio $450,000 to refine Vocalo's format, so that the format's viability in other markets could be researched.

+On April 3, 2024, Chicago Public Media announced it would discontinue the Vocalo radio broadcast, claiming that the operation had lost money for several years and had an average weekly audience of only 11,000 listeners.
+The cut drew criticism from the station's union, SAG-AFTRA, as it coincided with a $6.4 million studio upgrade at WBEZ's Navy Pier office and a 19% pay increase for Chicago Public Media's CEO, Matt Moog.
+The cuts also came only 2 years after CPM acquired the Chicago Sun-Times for $61 million.
+The announcement included 14 layoffs in total with additional cuts to the WBEZ podcast team and non-newsroom Sun-Times employees.